milkeclair/z/README.md

 ## Usage

+### Library

+This library provides a set of utility functions for common tasks.

 Functions are namespaced with `z.` prefix.
 And modules are namespaced with `z.<module>.` prefix.

-The following rules apply under Lib.
+The following rules apply under lib.

 - analysis
   - Analyze without modifying the data.